aerospike-community/aerospike-perseus/README.md

 ### destroy.sh
 Tears down the entire setup, including the Aerospike cluster, Perseus instances, and monitoring instances.

 **NOTE**: Remember to run ```./destroy.sh```  when you don’t need the cluster.
 Running a large scale test is not cheap.
-If you don’t need the result, don’t waste money there.
+If you don’t need the result, don’t waste money.

 ### cluster_setup.sh
 Sets up an Aerospike cluster based on the specifications in configure.sh.